sberard/SAGe/exp/README.md

 The results for family XX are in the directory results/XX/.

 2. ----------------------------------

-The directory 2018_07_09_D10T0L20I10T10_NNI contains the result of applying NNIs to the true trees
+The directory 2018_07_15_D10T0L20I10T10_NNI contains the result of applying NNIs to the true trees.
+Various levels of noise were used to decide the number of NNIs to apply, parameterized by a parameter lambda, the mean of a Poisson distribution.

+Then for each level of noise, we ran DeCoSTAR (including the reconciliation) and recorded various statistics on the results, present in the directory results/summary_1

+The same was done for the trees simulated with transfers:
+2018_07_16_D10T10L20I10T10_NNI